Shannon's Mob

 Shannon's Mob is an Australian TV series about an Australian intelligence agency.
 It was the last TV series from Fauna Productions, who were responsible for Skippy the Bush Kangaroo among others.

 Synopsis

-FIASCO (The Federal Intelligence and Security Organisation) is a top-secret department whose existence was known only to a few and was answerable only to the Prime Minister.
+FIASCO (The Federal Intelligence and Security Control Organisation) is a top-secret department whose existence was known only to a few and was answerable only to the Prime Minister.
 Under the control of one time Scotland Yard cop Dave Shannon, the main characters were agents Andrew Blake (Robin Ramsay) and Michael Jamieson (Frank Gallacher) who often worked undercover.